10 Summer Running Tips to Stay Motivated

 Use fitness apps to track your running progress (if you need ideas, check out our picks for the top running apps).
 Whether you want to do fitness challenges or keep track of your summer miles, an app will help you record your workouts.

-7. Reward milestones
+7. Reward Milestones

 Did you crush your speed workout times this week?
 Get in your longest run in 6 months?
 Celebrate by rewarding yourself!
 Post your progress for your running friends to cheer you on, and most importantly, cheer yourself on and do something you love to celebrate.
 Whether it’s taking a bath, ordering your favorite pizza, going for a hike, or getting some new running gear, there are many ways you can reward yourself.